 The University of Arizona Department of Neurosurgery, offers a seven-year, fully integrated program of training and research in clinical neurosurgery that covers the full spectrum of neurosurgical disease.
-Residency training is conducted at three institutions in Tucson and Phoenix and supervised by 15 neurosurgical faculty members.
+Residency training is conducted at two institutions in Tucson and supervised by 9 neurosurgical faculty members.
 We mentor our residents to maintain a balanced professional and personal life, emphasizing development of individual strengths and interests in clinical neurosurgery and research throughout residency training.

 Active research is encouraged during all years of training and is supplemented with a year dedicated to research efforts.
 Our ongoing research activities include recruitment in clinical trials (epilepsy, spinal cord injury, large vessel occlusion stroke), enrollment of clinical registries (cerebral aneurysms, stroke), clinical research (neuro-oncology, pain, socioeconomics), and translational research (neurosurgical genomics, patents, and device development).
 We support resident research efforts with full funding to attend national and subspecialty meetings.